baileyvanwormer/baileyvanwormer/README.md

 # Hey There, I'm Bailey 👋

-I'm an aspiring Software Engineer attending the University of North Carolina at Chapel Hill with a passion for app development, learning, and startups!
+I'm an aspiring Software Engineer attending the University of North Carolina at Chapel Hill with a curiosity for FinTech, iOS Development, and Music Software Development!

 Connect with me on [LinkedIn](https://www.linkedin.com/in/baileyvanwormer/).